 · Strong marketing, public relations, and fundraising experience with the ability to engage a wide

 · Action-oriented, entrepreneurial, adaptable, and innovative approach to business planning.

 · Ability to work effectively in collaboration with diverse groups of people.

 · Must possess strong ability and desire to be self-driven / self-monitoring.

 · Creative thinker with exceptional problem solving skills.

 · Must be U.S. citizen or have legal right to work in the U.S.

 · Bi-lingual fluency in Spanish and English ideal.

 Compensation commensurate with experience.

-Health and Dental Insurance; Cell Phone; Housing (should candidate choose to live at St. Innocent Orphanage); Access to Company Vehicle for Business Travel.
+Health and Dental Insurance; Cell Phone; Housing Allowance; Access to Company Vehicle for Business Travel.